HabitRPG/habitica/test/api/README.md

 $ gulp test:api:watch
 ```

 One caveat.
-If you have a severe syntax error in your files the tests may fail to run, but they won't alert you that they are not running.
+If you have a severe syntax error in your files, the tests may fail to run, but they won't alert you that they are not running.
 If you ever find your test hanging for a while, run this to get the stackstrace.
 Once you've fixed the problem, you can resume running the watch comand.

 ```bash
 $ gulp test:api:safe